Capital Gains Tax After Selling a House [market_city]

 3. Frequency test – You cannot have used the exclusion on another home sale within the past two years.

 These requirements ensure the benefit is reserved for genuine homeowners rather than frequent investors.
-Raleigh residents planning to sell should check their timelines carefully to avoid disqualification.
+Raleigh residents planning to sell should carefully review their timelines to avoid disqualification.

 Tax on Capital Gains from House Sale Raleigh